venkateshakula1729/venkateshakula1729/README.md

 - 👨🏽‍💻 &nbsp; I am a sophomore at IIT Kanpur, majoring in Computer Science and Engineering
 - 🌱 &nbsp; I'm currently exploring different areas of computer science, with a particular interest in the intersection of math and CS.
-- 💬 Feel free to [connect](https://www.linkedin.com/in/venkatesh1729/) with me for all things tech or just to say hello!
+- 💬 &nbsp; Feel free to [connect](https://www.linkedin.com/in/venkatesh1729/) with me for all things tech or just to say hello!
 I like talking to new people.

 - 👾 &nbsp; Fun fact: Me writing this bio.
 - 📫 &nbsp; Reach me out: venkateshakula42004@gmail.com.